Liverpool CEO Ian Ayre says this idea will not be a smart investment for the club – originally posted on Soccerlens.com

 At 12,000 pounds-to-13,000 pounds per seat, it would take approximately 15 years to pay back, which is not a smart investment for the business.

-Ayre, who is set to leave Liverpool at the end of the current season as and when his contract ends, stated that the club’s owners, FSG, were seeking a “rounded solution” to the problem and also left the door open to any potential fundraising plans with the supporters to redevelop Anfield Road.
+Ayre, who is set to leave Liverpool at the end of the current season when his contract ends, stated that the club’s owners, FSG, were seeking a “rounded solution” to the problem and also left the door open to any potential fundraising plans with the supporters to redevelop Anfield Road.

 Anfield could become the fourth biggest stadium in the Premier League should the plans for expanding Anfield Road be executed.
 And Ayre, who will join German outfit 1860 Munich at the end of 2016/17, will not be around to see any further development of the 132-year-old stadium, if it happens.